geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-28/meeting-transcript.md

 I think what's happening is you cannot have an internal representation that grows in the size of your data.
 That simply won't work.

 ##### **Chenyu** [[00:49:27](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2967)]
 You could argue that one MB is a const, but it's too big of a const for our UOP and device rewrite.
-So for now, FDC runs, and its value is correct compared to the . . .
+So for now, FDC runs, and its value is correct compared to the..
 That's good.

 ##### **Geohot** [[00:49:54](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2994)]
 You have thoughts on.